 At lunchtime we operate a yellow and red card system.

 If your child is involved with an incident at lunchtime, their name is recorded in the lunchtime book.

-If there is a further problem during five days then a yellow card is issued and you will be informed of either by text, letter or both.
-At this time, your child will spend one lunchtime in a reflection zone and receive extra support at lunchtime.
-After five days, where there have been no further problems the yellow card runs out and their name is removed from the lunchtime book.
+If there is a further problem during five days, your child will spend one lunchtime in a reflection zone and receive extra support at lunchtime.
+After five days, where there have been no further problems their name is removed from the lunchtime book